 The first few years we skied Park City we kept hearing people talk about Snowbasin.
-It’s a 1 1/2 hour drive from Park City though, so it takes planning and motivation.
-The first year we went was 2008 and we went back 2 more times after that with friends and family because it was so good.
+It’s a 1 1/2 hour drive from Park City though, so it took planning and motivation.
+The first year we went was 2008 and we went many more times after that with friends and family because it was so good.

 We usually start the day on the John Paul express.
 This is one of the best lifts in North America, with 2,424′ of mostly black terrain.
 This is where the downhill courses were for the 2002 Winter Olympics.
-They usually groom 1 or 2 runs off of that chair, and they are leg burners so it’s a good idea to go there early.
-At the top of the lift the Allen Peak Tram is a small tram that was built for the olympics and probably wouldn’t have been done that way for any other purpose, but it’s a fun touristy thing to do with a short black run back down.
+They usually groom 1 or 2 runs off of that chair.
+They are leg burners so it’s a good idea to go there early.
+Don’t miss the Allen Peak Tram at the top.
+It is a small tram that was built for the olympics and probably wouldn’t have been done that way for any other purpose, but it’s a fun touristy thing to do with a short black run back down.
 The view of the Ogden side of the valley from up there is amazing.

 The John Paul lodge is at the bottom of the tram and this is one of the most spectacular settings for a mid-mountain lodge I’ve ever seen.
 All the lodges at Snowbasin are beautifully constructed with bathrooms you feel bad about entering with ski boots on.
 The food service is in the top 5 of resorts on our list, alongside Sun Valley and Deer Valley.
 Sun Valley is the parent company and you can see it in the way this resort is run which is very high class but not overly expensive.